-- Mallinckrodt: As a result of the bankruptcy reorganization plan approved by the United States Bankruptcy Court for the District of Delaware, which became effective in June of 2022, the drug maker Mallinckrodt is required to pay approximately \$35 million over eight years to abating the opioid crisis in North Carolina.
-The bankruptcy reorganization plan incorporates the MOA. - Endo: An agreement was reached with drug maker Endo and its lenders in August of 2022 that would provide approximately \$14 million over 10 years to abate the opioid crisis in North Carolina.
-As part of the agreement, Endo filed for bankruptcy, and a bankruptcy court must approve the settlement's final terms, which are expected to occur in the second half of calendar year 2023 and incorporate the MOA. - Purdue: A bankruptcy plan involving the drug maker Purdue Pharma and its owners the Sackler Family has been tied up in litigation.
-In May 2023, a federal appellate court ruled that the plan proposed by Purdue Pharma complied with bankruptcy law and that the settlement could proceed.
-However, that decision might be appealed to the U.S. Supreme Court.
-In the event the litigation is finally resolved, and the bankruptcy plan proceeds, the plan would incorporate the MOA, and an estimated

-\$100 million in additional funds could be coming to North Carolina in the future to address the opioid epidemic.
+- Mallinckrodt: As a result of the bankruptcy reorganization plan approved by the United States Bankruptcy Court for the District of Delaware, which became effective in June of 2022, the drug maker Mallinckrodt is required to pay approximately \$35 million over eight years to help address the opioid crisis in North Carolina.
+The bankruptcy reorganization plan incorporates the MOA. - Endo: An agreement was reached with drug maker Endo and its lenders in August of 2022 that would provide approximately \$14 million over 10 years to help address the opioid crisis in North Carolina.
+As part of the agreement, Endo filed for bankruptcy, and a bankruptcy court must approve the settlement's final terms, which are expected to occur in 2024 and incorporate the MOA. - Purdue: A bankruptcy plan involving the drug maker Purdue Pharma and its owners (the Sackler Family) has been tied up in litigation and is now on appeal to the U.S. Supreme Court.
+In the event the litigation is finally resolved, and the bankruptcy plan proceeds, the plan would incorporate the MOA, and an estimated \$100 million in additional funds could be coming to North Carolina in the future to address the opioid epidemic.